DiscipleTools/agent-ai/README.md

 # Agent AI Server

 A full-stack Nuxt.js application for managing AI agents that integrate with Chatwoot instances.
-This system enables organizations to deploy multiple AI agents that can automatically respond to customer inquiries via chat and email.
+This system enables organizations to deploy multiple AI agents that can automatically respond to customer inquiries via chat and email using Prediction Guard's secure AI models.

 ## 🚀 Features